 While off-the-shelf software does its fair bit, ambitious businesses must also give priority to custom software for those core functions that make the difference.
 It's an investment that will not only deliver a super return on investment but also amplify your competitive advantage.
-But owners are often inundated with choices and options when it comes to custom software development.
+But business owners are often inundated with choices and options when it comes to custom software development.
 How much does custom software development cost?
 What features should be included?
 What are the risks?

 This guide answers all these questions about custom software development cost.
 We will cover everything from the basics to more advanced concepts, so that you can make an informed decision about your business’s future.